-Meatloaf…the ultimate in classic comfort food…paired with mashed potatoes and a veggie…you have a meal fit for your entire Family.
+Meatloaf, the ultimate in classic comfort food.
+Paired with mashed potatoes and a vegetable, and you have a meal fit for your entire Family.
 I know many of you have your own special recipe that has more than likely been passed down several generations…this is mine…parts of it definitely came from my very own Mother.
 My meatloaf is full of flavor…juicy and tender.
 You have about an hour…let’s get meatloaffing…I just made up that word…Ha Ha!

 Pour the heavy whipping cream in a bowl.
 Break up the bread into tiny pieces and add to the cream.
 Mix and season with salt and pepper.
 I like to let my bread soak in the cream for about ten minutes…this will give you time to cut up the veggies.

 Add in the carrots, onions and parsley.
 Mix well.

 Add the ground beef, meatloaf mix, ketchup, mustard and Worcestershire.
 Season with additional salt/pepper.

 Mix well, but do not overwork…you just want to combine everything evenly.
 I like to make two loaves instead of one big one…they will bake quicker.
 I loved using this big cast iron pan from Lodge.

 Cover with foil and bake at 350 degrees for about 45 minutes to an hour.

 TIP: Since you are using 80/20 ground beef, you will notice that about halfway through baking, there will be a collection of fat on the bottom of the pan…pour most of this off…leave a few tablespoons so that the meat does not dry out!